Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 Then update the contents of each file to the following:

 Notice how the .heading CSS class name is being used within each component to set the color of the &lt;h1&gt; element.
 For the HeadingA component, the color is green, and for the HeadingB component, the color is red.
-Using the file naming convention \[name\].module.css let's Create React App know that we want these stylesheets to be processed as CSS Modules.
+Using the file naming convention \[name\].module.css let’s Create React App know that we want these stylesheets to be processed as CSS Modules.
 Using CSS Modules allows the .heading class name to be reused across components without any issue.

 To see this feature in action, update your App component to render both of your new components:

-Then run your application (npm start) to see "Heading A" and "Heading B" displayed respectively in green and red.
-If you use the browser's developer tools to inspect "Heading A", you'll see that the .heading class name has been modified so that it's unique to the HeadingA component:
+Then run your application (npm start) to see “Heading A” and “Heading B” displayed respectively in green and red.
+If you use the browser’s developer tools to inspect “Heading A”, you’ll see that the .heading class name has been modified so that it’s unique to the HeadingA component:

 CSS Modules is an example of how a front-end build process can be used to modify code to enable a feature that’s not natively supported by browsers.